-Saturday Morning Kids’ Special — The Little Star That Could
+Saturday Morning Kids’ Special Programs

 Follow the story of Little Star, an average yellow star searching for planets of his own to protect and warm.
-Along the way he meets other stars, learns what makes each one special, and discovers that stars combine to make star clusters and galaxies.
+Along the way, he meets other stars, learns what makes each one special, and discovers that stars combine to make star clusters and galaxies.
 Finally Little Star finds his planets, each one introduced with basic information about the solar system.
 Produced by Audio Visual Imagineering, Inc.

 The Modern Universe